FrankObedi/studywise/README.md

 ## 💡 Why StudyWise
-As students, we’ve all experienced the frustration of combing through syllabi to extract important dates and manually creating notes from lectures.
+As students, we've all experienced the frustration of combing through syllabi to extract important dates and manually creating notes from lectures.
 StudyWise aims to eliminate these tedious tasks using AI, so students can focus more on learning and less on logistics.

 ---